 In the United States, there were 12,100 jobs for Aerospace Engineering or Operations Technician in 2016.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Aerospace Engineering or Operations Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.
+The BLS estimates 1,100 yearly job openings in this field.

 The states with the most job growth for Aerospace Engineering or Operations Technician are Utah, Georgia, and Alabama.
 Watch out if you plan on working in Washington, Kansas, or North Dakota.
 These states have the worst job growth for this type of profession.

 Aerospace Engineering and Operations Technicians who work in Washington, Colorado, or Missouri, make the highest salaries.

 How much do Aerospace Engineering and Operations Technicians make in different U.S. states?

 |State||Annual Mean Salary|